 FACULTY SUPERVISOR

-The Faculty/university Supervisor coordinates the practicum/internship/professional practice field experiences offered to graduate students in CSD and is responsible for providing an average of 1 hour week of group supervision.
-The supervisor is a faculty member (or approved Adjunct) in the Department of Human Development and Psychological Counseling and has had extensive training in CSD and experience in Student Affairs work.
+The Faculty/university Supervisor coordinates the practicum/internship/professional practice field experiences offered to graduate students in SAA and is responsible for providing an average of 1 hour week of group supervision.
+The supervisor is a faculty member (or approved Adjunct) in the Department of Human Development and Psychological Counseling and has had extensive training in SAA and experience in Student Affairs work.

 EXPECTATIONS